pescap/EasyHPC/docs/source/github.rst

 2. Click on the pull request that you would like to link to an issue.
 3. In the right panel, ``Development`` section click |:gear:|.
 4. Select the issue you want to link.

+**Note**: You can do this every time you are about to present a pull request to the upstream repository.